 - Collaborated with local entities in meeting the goals of the Asset Management Council established under P.A.
-499 - Scheduled, coordinated, and attended Investment Reporting Tool training - Attended PASER road rating webinar and PASER road rating training - Conducted PASER rating on all federal aid eligible roads in the northern half of Berrien County - Assisted local communities with information about local road rating eligibility and local asset management plans
+499 - Published annual report of ratings. - o Scheduled, coordinated, and attended Investment Reporting Tool training - Attended PASER road rating webinar and PASER road rating training - Conducted PASER rating on all federal aid eligible roads in the northern half of Berrien County - Assisted local communities with information about local road rating eligibility and local asset management plans - o Developed a local asset management plan with the City of Benton Harbor

-9.0 Travel Data Collection

-- o Performed local traffic count requests - Coordinated with MDOT in the developed of Highway Performance Monitoring System road observations, which were documented in map and report formats - Maintained an accurate TAZ delineation and road network database

-10.0 Regional Data Management

-- o Completed the State of the Region Report for Southwest Michigan - Made presentations to various community groups and SWMPC Board on the document - Created website to provide this information free to the public

-11.0 Environmental Stewardship

-- Monitored changes to air quality legislation and its impacts on the MPO - Provided targeted presentations and discussions about climate impacts as a result of the Great Lakes Integrated Sciences and Assessments (GLISA) grant to evaluate the impacts of climate related changes to the Berrien County region. - Researched potential impacts of climate change on Southwest Michigan and developed strategies for addressing climate change
+- 9.0 Travel Data Collection - o Performed local traffic count requests - Coordinated with MDOT in the developed of Highway Performance Monitoring System road observations, which were documented in map and report formats - Maintained an accurate TAZ delineation and road network database - 10.0 Regional Data Management - Researched variables that would be needed for regional and state comparisons - o Selected and retrieved data files from the U.S. Census Bureau - Coded selected variables to be mapped in Geographic Information Systems (GIS) software - Displayed selected variables in different graphic representations that would be more usable to government agencies, businesses, and the general public - Completed work on 2013 State of the Region report and continued to disseminate information to local jurisdictions. - Continued to upload regional data to the SWMPC website - 11.0 Environmental Stewardship - Performed air quality conformity analysis in cooperation with MDOT for pertinent parts of the Transportation Improvement Program (TIP) - Discussed and implemented report from Great Lakes Integrated Sciences and Assessments (GLISA) grant to evaluate the impacts of climate related changes to the Berrien County region and on transportation in particular. - Researched potential impacts of climate change on Southwest Michigan and developed strategies for addressing climate change, including planning a "Transportation & Environment" workshop